hwacha/hwacha.github.io/content/posts/playtree-structure-explained/index.md

 title = 'Playtree Structure Explained'
 +++

-In this article, I'll explain what a playtree structure is, and discuss some of the extra features added to my implementation of playtrees.
+In this article, I'll explain what a playtree structure is.
 A basic familiarity with sequences and cycles, trees, graphs, and linked lists is assumed.

 There's no doubt you're familiar with playlists.
 Let's take an example of one on Spotify: